-2.5.13 Figure 2.18 does show a significantly higher proportion of committed crimes relating to violence being recorded locally compared to the other crime categories over the April 2018 to March 2019 period.
+- 2.5.12 Figure 2.18 shows the distribution of recorded crimes for the year April 2019 to March 2020 in Eastleigh Borough10 and across the area covered by Hampshire Constabulary within which Eastleigh Borough falls within.
+Overall, the distribution of recorded crimes within the Borough was relatively consistent with the distribution recorded across the Hampshire Constabulary area. - 2.5.13 Figure 2.18 does show a significantly higher proportion of committed crimes relating to violence being recorded locally compared to the other crime categories over the April 2019 to March 2020 period.
 This is similar to the Hampshire Constabulary area where the proportion of crimes relating to violence is somewhat higher over this same period.
 Criminal damage and arson (CD&A) accounts for the second highest proportion of crimes committed in the Borough over this period behind violence offences.
-For comparison, CD&A also accounts for the second highest proportion of crimes committed across the Hampshire Constabulary area over this period with the proportion of crimes recorded locally in this category marginally higher when compared to the Hampshire Constabulary figures.
+For comparison, CD&A also accounts for the second highest proportion of crimes committed across the Hampshire Constabulary area over this period with the proportion of crimes recorded locally in this category marginally lower when compared to the Hampshire Constabulary figures.